From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Immerse yourself in a trip to the past by visiting the Arab Baths.
 It’s a magnificent construction that dates from the 12th century.

-The entrance is 3 €, and the baths are open from 10 am to afternoon.
-However, check it in advance, as the schedule can change depending on the season.
+The entrance is 3 €, and the baths are open from 10 am to 6 pm Monday through Saturday and from 10 am to 2 pm on Sundays and public holidays.
+However, check the schedule beforehand, as it can change depending on the season.

 If you’re a GoT nerd, look carefully at the Arab Baths.
 Do they look familiar?
 That’s because Arya fights The Waif there!

 Nearby the baths is another jewel of Girona: Sant Pere de Galligants.
-It’s a Romanesque monastery, also from the 12th century, which is currently the headquarters of the Archaeological Museum of Catalonia.
+It’s a Romanesque monastery from the 12th century, and it is currently the headquarters of the Archaeological Museum of Catalonia.

 If you’re a true GoT fan, you’ll also recognise parts of this building.
 The scenes corresponding to the Antigua library were recorded in this location.